 Baptised 16th September 1894 at St Andrew’s Church, Langar, Notts.
 Home address, Railway Cottages.

-Married Daisy Millington 1919 and had six children
+Married Daisy Millington 1919 in Bingham district and had six children

 Died 1938 in Mansfield, Notts.

 Age seven living at Barnstone Station with father Henry a widower working as a platelayer, brothers Ernest 11 and Harry 5, sisters Mabel 15 and Louise age 9.
 Mother Elizabeth Buxton died in 1898.

 Age sixteen living with father Henry, brother Harry a railway porter and sister Mabel 25, in Station Cottages, Barnstone.
 Markham is employed as a general labourer.

 Military Unit: 17th Battalion, The Sherwood Foresters, 117th Brigade, 39th Division